Grapheel/IRIS/README.md

 How does the workflow look like?:

 1. You need a GitHub account.
 If you have one, log in, if you don't, [create an account](https://github.com/login).
 It's free, and all you need is an e-mail address.
-2. Once logged in, make sure you are on: https://github.com/Grapheel/IRIS-issues
+2. Once logged in, make sure you are on: https://github.com/Grapheel/IRIS/issues
-3. click 'issues'.
+3. Check to see if your issue has already been reported.
+If it has add a comment to say you're also experiencing this problem
-4. click 'new issue' or 'create an issue'.
+4. Otherwise click 'new issue' or 'create an issue'.
 5. Enter a title for your bug report or feature request.
 6. Fill out the template we provided, by answering as many questions as you can.
-7. click 'submit new issue'.
+7. Click 'submit new issue'.

 ## What happens after I submit a new issue?